The menopause is not just about hot flushes and no more periods. It’s about taking some time to re-set yourself: adjust your crown and move forward.

 Coming to terms with what the menopause represents

 So, I say take the menopause as a time to both reflect and look forward.
-Take a pause (after all, it’s kind of telling you to do that), a deep breath and look back on all that you have achieved so far in life, and then, hold your head up high, adjust your crown and proudly move forward to make the most of the rest of your life.
+Take a pause (after all, it’s kind of telling you to do that – the clue’s in the name), a deep breath and look back on all that you have achieved so far in life.
+Then, hold your head up high, adjust your crown and proudly move forward to make the most of the rest of your life.
 And when the menopausal symptoms impact upon your daily life and get in the way, seek professional advice (whether that is the GP and/or a counsellor), research your options, talk about them (because you are not alone) and be informed.

 Talk about it, read about it, ask for help and research your options

 There is an enormous amount of helpful advice online.
 There are menopause cafes, menopause clinics and plenty of support groups where you can go and chat to others going through the same thing.

 My recommendations are (some are relevant to chemo induced menopause and other are entirely non-cancer related):